Notice of Pre-AIA or AIA Status

 wherein each of the first side and the second side is configured to secure a button of the male buckle component (Figs. 1 and 2 as shown), and

-wherein the second plate comprises a wall of material (144) formed at least partially about a perimeter of the second plate that is configured to maintain a distance between a pinch zone and a user (Fig. 8 as shown).
+wherein the second plate comprises a wall of material (top surface of 144) formed along the entirety of at least one side of the second plate that is configured to maintain a distance between a pinch zone and a user (Figs. 1-8 as shown).

-Regarding claim 16, Millward et al. further discloses wherein the second plate comprises an interior surface that faces the first plate and the wall of material defines an exterior surface that faces away from the first plate (Figs. 7 and 8 show wherein the exterior surface at 144 deviates away from the first plate).
+Regarding claim 16, Millward et al. further discloses wherein the second plate comprises an interior surface (surface of 130 under the whistle structure) that faces the first plate and the wall of material defines an exterior surface that faces away from the first plate (Figs. 7 and 8 show wherein the exterior surface at 144 deviates away from the first plate).

 Regarding claim 18, Millward et al. further discloses wherein the second plate is configured with a thickness between the interior surface and the exterior surface that defines a pinch-mitigating feature configured to maintain the distance between the pinch zone and the user (Figs. 7 and 8 as shown).